maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 # Development track

+These are the major tasks we still need to complete in approximate order and importance.

-## Milestone 1.
+## Milestone 1

-Have basic CAS functionality working and incorporated into Moodle.
-Supply basic data

-1. CJS: Refactor connection to the CAS
+1. Finish off the editing form.
-   1. castext.
-   2. answer tests.
-   3. unit tests for answer tests which need a CAS connection.
+ 1. Multiple inputs and multiple PRTs.
+ 2. Deleting PRTs, nodes and inputs.
+2. Add question tests back.
+3. Get deploying, and a fixed number of variants working.
+Perhaps put the UI for this within the run-question-tests script.
+4. Make STACK respect one Moodle behaviour.

+## Milestone 2

+1. Database design with reporting in mind.
+Make sure we can use the answer note and question note to group database searches.
-2. MP: Importer for STACK 2 questions.
+2. Implement the Moodle backup/restore code for stack questions.
-   1. Needs to update old <PRTfeedback>x</PRTfeedback> to new [[feedback:x]] format.
-3. Move STACK_StringUtil to be a static class.
-Search project for uses of this.
-   (Probably a good idea to do this before the project gets to big!)
-4. CJS: Add "healthcheck pages", installation instructions and confirm configuration settings.
-   Links from the settings page.
-5. TH: Question stub ready for further development.

-Gradually change variable and function names to conform to Moodle coding standards.

-We have reached this milestone.

-## Milestone 2.

-Basic skeleton import of STACK 2 questions and storage in the database.
-Teacher can create a question version and attempt this from the database, with no caching.

-Then we move on to a full version of the form, which respects all fields in a STACK question.

-## Milestone 3.

-Reinstate the dynamic cache and make it work with one Moodle behaviour.
-At this point we should be able to include a STACK question into a moodle quiz, for demonstration and testing purposes.

-## Milestone 4.

-* Editing forms in Moodle to allow creation and editing of questions.
-  1. Get the form to display OK.
-  2. Create the database tables we need to save the question into.
-  3. Make it so that when you click save, it saves the question into the database.
-  4. Write the code that loads the question definition, and lets you preview it.
-  5. Make it so that when you edit an existing question, the form gets populated correctly.
-  6. Validate the form fields properly before saving.
-  7. Handle deleting questions, moving them to another context, and file access checks.
-  8. Ensure STACK's "Question tests" (unit testing for questions themselves) are reinstated.

-* Import and export of STACK 3 questions in Moodle's format.
+3. Implement Moodle XML format import and export.
+4. Investigate ways of running Maxima on a separate server.

+At this point STACK will be "ready" for use with students, although not all features will be available.

-## Milestone 5.
+## Milestone 3

-* Finish STACK 2 importer: ensure all fields are imported correctly by the question importer.
+1. Finish STACK 2 importer: ensure all fields are imported correctly by the question importer.
-* Add reporting functionality.
+2. Add reporting functionality.
-* Add user documentation.
-* Installation documentation.
-* Make STACK respect all Moodle behaviours.
+3. Make STACK respect all Moodle behaviours.
-* Import/export in Moodle format.

-## Milestone 6.

-* Add back in all input types, including dragmath/NUMBAS.
+4. Add back in all input types, including dragmath/NUMBAS.
+5. Add sample_questions, and update question banks for STACK 3.0.

+## Future plans

+We have a dedicated page for [future plans](Future_plans.md).

 ---
 # Other tasks

 These tasks also need to be done, but do not block progress towards getting STACK basically working in moodle.

 1. Refactor the way STACK surrounds mathematics with LaTeX  environments.
 Really we need a function

 stack_maths($ex,$format = INLINE/DISPLAY)

 which takes the castring $ex, and surrounds it by strings  depending on whether we want an inline or displayed equation.
 Similar to the translator function...

-## Some miscellaneous things Tim wants to do
+Some miscellaneous things
 * Answer tests should be like inputs.
 We should return an answer test object, not a controller object.
 * $at->get_at_mark() really ought to be $at->matches(), since that is how it is used.
 * Finish cleaning up stack_utils.
+* Make sure error messages on the authoring form sit next to the appropriate field.
+Currently this is a limitation of moodle forms.

 ## Languages